shakebugs/shake-docs/docs/ios/manage-sensitive-data.md

 If your app notifications contain sensitive data, use the `Shake.setNotificationEventsFilter()` method to obfuscate only the sensitive parts of those notifications, or to entirely prevent certain notifications from being logged.

-For example, if you'd like to obfuscate the title and desctiption of the notification event that contains e-mail, do this:
+For example, if you'd like to obfuscate the description of the notification event that contains e-mail, do this:

 <Tabs
 groupId="ios"